 GIVE A HELPING HAND

-If you cannot travel but feel you want to spread your love of Africa and do something really positive, please help one of these projects, or find another you want to support.
-A financial helping hand, however small, it will be truly appreciated.
+We have included a small sample of some ongoing conservation initiatives across Africa.
+Most of these projects only affect a small area but they are of paramount importance.
+By continuing working towards conservation and education they build a platform for the future.
+If you are not able to travel to Africa but feel you want to spread your love and do something really positive, please help one of these projects, or find another you want to support.
+A financial helping hand, however small, will be truly appreciated.

 ADOPT AN ACRE – KENYA